The Hill Foundation is a charity which aims to create a community of Oxford scholars and alumni who will work to improve life and culture.

 You must be a national of and ordinarily resident in the Russian Federation.
 You must also have a first degree from a Russian university, and you must not subsequently have been enrolled in any other degree programme outside of Russia.

 The trustees favour candidates who demonstrate extremely high academic ability and personal and social qualities of a high order.
-They seek applicants who intend to develop their careers in their homeland and who wish to spend their lives in ways that are beneficial to their home society, whether in business, academic life, public service, the arts or the professions.
-The trustees will use the information that you provide in your application form to assess how you meet these criteria.
+They seek applicants who wish to spend their lives in ways that are beneficial to society, whether in business, academic life, public service, the arts or the professions.
+The panel will use the information that you provide in your application form to assess how you meet these criteria.

 Scholarships will be awarded on the basis of academic merit.